POWBoy1/POWBoy1.github.io/README.md

 Go on https://powboy1.github.io/ to check.

-If that doesn't work download the 405-Schedule.sb3 file, then load it in Scratch.
+If that doesn't work download the 405-Schedule.sb3 file, then load it in Scratch. or Just, https://scratch.mit.edu/projects/1215093293/

 ### Credits ig.
 Made on Scratch then converted to html using https://packager.turbowarp.org/